 To meet the full breadth of these requirements, Intel provides a range of processor options from the smaller to the larger end of the spectrum so companies can select what’s appropriate for their lightweight scale out workloads.
-The Intel Xeon processor E3 family offers a choice of node performance, performance per watt, and flexibility.
-The Intel Atom processor C2000 product family provides extreme low power and higher density compared to Intel Xeon processor E3 family-based microservers.
+The Intel® Xeon® processor D family offers new options for infrastructure optimization, by bringing the performance and advanced intelligence of Intel® Xeon® processors into dense, lower-power systems-on-a-chip.
+The Intel® Xeon® processor E3 family offers a choice of node performance, performance per watt, and flexibility.
+The Intel® Atom™ processor C2000 product family provides extreme low power and higher density compared to Intel Xeon processor E3 family-based microservers.

-Intel® Xeon® processor E3-1200 v3 product family.
-Optimized performance per watt for microservers.1,2
+Optimized performance per watt for microservers.1 2

-Intel® Atom™ processor C2000 product family.
 Extreme low power for high-density microservers.

 Need microservers that are big on density and energy efficiency?
 The new Intel® Atom™ processor C2000 product family allows you to maximize rack space and reduce energy costs with microservers for certain lightweight scale-out workloads.5

-The Intel Atom processor C2000 product family is Intel’s second generation 8-core, 64-bit Intel Atom SoC.
-It provides up to 7x higher performance1,6,7 and 8x more memory capacity, plus up to 6x1,8,9 better power efficiency, enabling greater density as compared to the Intel Atom processor S1200 product family.
+The Intel Atom processor C2000 product family is Intel’s second generation 8-core, 64-bit Intel® Atom™ SoC.
+It provides up to 7x higher performance1 6 7 and 8x more memory capacity, plus up to 6x1 8 9 better power efficiency, enabling greater density as compared to the Intel® Atom™ processor S1200 product family.
 The Intel Atom processor C2000 product family also provides data center–class features, allowing you to:

-You may ask, "Which is going to be better, Xeon E3 v3 or Atom C2000 product family?"
+You may ask, "Which is going to be better, Intel Xeon processor E3-1200 v3 product family or Intel Atom processor C2000 product family?"
 The answer depends on the application and usage.
 The usage model, the data center power envelope, and the system type are all key factors.
 For example, Intel Xeon processor E3 v3 family-based platforms may be better suited for webscale workloads, for which a highly-dense infrastructure that doesn't compromise on performance space is ideal.
 These platforms may also be better suited for usages that require professional graphics performance such as media, cloud or online gaming and desktop virtualization.
 On the other hand, Intel Atom processor C2000 product family-based platforms could be well suited for lightweight scale-out workloads that require extreme high density and energy efficiency such as entry dedicated hosting, basic content delivery, low-end front end web and distributed memory caching.

 Results have been measured by Intel based on software, benchmark or other data of third parties and are provided for informational purposes only.
 Any difference in system hardware or software design or configuration may affect actual performance.
 Intel does not control or audit the design or implementation of third party data referenced in this document.
 Intel encourages all of its customers to visit the websites of the referenced third parties or other sources to confirm whether the referenced data is accurate and reflects performance of systems available for purchase.

-Intel does not control or audit the design or implementation of third party benchmarks or web sites referenced in this document.
-Intel encourages all of its customers to visit the referenced web sites or others where similar performance benchmarks are reported and confirm whether the referenced benchmarks are accurate and reflect performance of systems available for purchase.
+Intel does not control or audit the design or implementation of third party benchmarks or websites referenced in this document.
+Intel encourages all of its customers to visit the referenced websites or others where similar performance benchmarks are reported and confirm whether the referenced benchmarks are accurate and reflect performance of systems available for purchase.

 Power reduction from Intel® Xeon® processor E3-1220L v2 with 17W TDP to Intel Xeon processor E3-1220L v3 with 13W TDP.

-4. No system can provide absolute security.
+No system can provide absolute security.
 Intel® Advanced Encryption Standard New Instructions (Intel® AES-NI) requires a computer system with an Intel® AES-NI-enabled processor, as well as software to execute the instructions in the correct sequence.
 Intel® Secure Key requires an Intel® Secure Key-enabled platform, available on select Intel® processors, and software optimized to support Intel® Secure Key.
 Consult your system manufacturer for more information and availability.